TranPhucVinh/Raspberry-Pi-GNU/Kernel/README.md

 In 12th February 2022, with Raspbian installed from ``2021-10-30-raspios-bullseye-armhf.img``, the module will be ``5.10.63-v7+``.
 After installing the kernel header for Raspbian, there won't be ``build`` folder inside ``/lib/modules/5.10.17-v7+``.

-# Kernel module that store Raspbian configuration
+# [KConfig](https://github.com/TranPhucVinh/C/blob/master/Kernel/KBuild.md): configs kernel module which stores Raspbian configuration

 To get the configuration of Raspbian, insert the ``configs`` kernel module.